-- >>> Makes historic rehabilitation financially feasible Given the financial risks and often increased costs associated with rehabilitating historic buildings, banks lend fewer dollars to these projects compared to new construction, requiring incentives to fill the financing gap and make these projects economically viable.
-A 2015 report for the Ohio Development Services Agency found that 78% of the rehabilitation projects that applied for credits would not have moved forward without the state's investment. - Attracts private capital to areas that have not seen public investment in decades According to the Ohio Development Services Agency, more than 80% of historic buildings were fully vacant prior to the rehabilitations enabled by the state's historic tax credit.
+- " Makes historic rehabilitation financially feasible Given the financial risks and often increased costs associated with rehabilitating historic buildings, banks lend fewer dollars to these projects compared to new construction, requiring incentives to fill the financing gap and make these projects economically viable.
+A 2015 report for the Ohio Development Services Agency found that 78% of the rehabilitation projects that applied for credits would not have moved forward without the state's investment. - >> Attracts private capital to areas that have not seen public investment in decades According to the Ohio Development Services Agency, more than 80% of historic buildings were fully vacant prior to the rehabilitations enabled by the state's historic tax credit.
 Without rehabilitation, these blighted buildings lower the tax base, invite crime, deter other investment, and cost communities money.
-Economic development in areas with existing infrastructure saves significant tax dollars and also reduces pressure for new construction in our farmland and open spaces. - >>> Creates highly paid local jobs Labor for the rehabilitation project is usually hired locally and often includes higher-paid craftsmen skilled at repairing historic windows, plaster, masonry, and flooring.
+Economic development in areas with existing infrastructure saves significant tax dollars and also reduces pressure for new construction in our farmland and open spaces. - "Creates highly paid local jobs" Labor for the rehabilitation project is usually hired locally and often includes higher-paid craftsmen skilled at repairing historic windows, plaster, masonry, and flooring.
 The incentive is provided to retain historic materials and assist with the added expense of rehabilitation.
 Specialized skills are often required for this restoration work.
-While credits are not issued until the work is completed and certified, state and local governments benefit from taxes on labor. - >>> Consistently provides a strong return on state investment Shortly after a building is rehabilitated, a state will see its full investment returned.
+While credits are not issued until the work is completed and certified, state and local governments benefit from taxes on labor. - Consistently provides a strong return on state investment Shortly after a building is rehabilitated, a state will see its full investment returned.
 According to the 2016 analysis by Baker Tilly Virchow Krause, LLP, Wisconsin Historic Tax Credit: Impact Analysis, 40 percent of the credit is paid back in other taxes before the building is finished, and the remainder is recouped within 4 years.
 After the repayment period, rehabilitated buildings continue to generate new local and state tax revenues.

-HISTORIC TAX CREDITS FACILITATE GREATER AFFORDA BILITY BY ENABLING LOWER RENTS Financing a \$1,500,000 Rehabilitation Project Monthly Mortgage Payment Without Any Tax Credits \$7,984 With 20% Federal Historic Tax Credit \$6,487 With 20% State and 20% Federal Historic Tax Credits \$4,823 assuming a 7% 30-year loan and 20% down payment (owner equity) on the loan amount assuming a 7%, 30-year loan and 20% down payment (owner equity) on the loan amount Example courtesy of Johan Graham, AU Associates, KY HISTORIC TAX CREDIT PROJECTS CREATE MORE JOBS BECAUSE THEY ARE MORE LABOR INTENSIVE
+HISTORIC TAX CREDITS FACILITATE GREATER AFFORDABILITY BY ENABLING LOWER RENTS

+\ assuming a 7%, 30-year loan and 20% down payment (owner equity) on the loan amount Example courtesy of Johan Graham, AU Associates, KY

+HISTORIC TAX CREDIT PROJECTS CREATE MORE JOBS BECAUSE THEY ARE MORE LABOR INTENSIVE

-REHABILITATION NEW CONSTRUCTION
+REHABILITATION PROJECT COSTS

-PROJECT COSTS PROJECT COSTS
+NEW CONSTRUCTION PROJECT COSTS

 Avg.
 60% labor Avg.
-40% labor

-Avg.
 40% materials Avg.
+40% labor Avg.
 60% materials

-" Offers a flexible tool for community reinvestment
+>> Offers a flexible tool for community reinvestment